Cristiano Ronaldo hits out at ‘lies’ regarding Manchester United future - NewsBreak

 Manchester United will look to kickstart their Premier League campaign when they host Liverpool on Monday night.

-United’s owners have come under fire following the team’s terrible start, with Neville warning the club could finish in the bottom half of the Premier League if they do not address their “horror story” recruitment strategy.
+United’s owners have come under fire following the team’s terrible start, with former defender Gary Neville warning the club could finish in the bottom half of the Premier League if they do not address their “horror story” recruitment strategy.

 Billionaire Elon Musk, meanwhile, sparked a social media frenzy when he teased the prospect of buying United from the Glazer family.